egiberne/cat-photo-app/STEP_BY_STEP.md

+# Learn HTML by Building a Photo App

 ## Step 1 | Set the Heading Element level 1 as the main heading
 HTML elements have an opening and closing tag with content in between.